-- Develop integrated weed, disease, and insect pest management strategies that consider multiple management options, biology of the pest, and prevention of pest resistance to trait and pesticide control measures.
+- Develop integrated weed, disease and insect pest management strategies that consider multiple management options, biology and epidemiology of the pest, and prevention of pest resistance to trait and pesticide control measures.
 Of particular interest are projects addressing white mould in soybeans.

-- Explore revolutionary grain drying technologies to substantially improve grain drying efficiency and explore agronomic solutions for drydown to improve profitability of corn production and reduce GHG emissions.
+- Explore revolutionary grain drying technologies to substantially improve grain drying efficiency and explore agronomic solutions for drydown to improve profitability of grain production and reduce GHG emissions.

-Maximum project length is five years and projects cannot start prior to April 1, 2022.
+Maximum project length is 5 years, and projects cannot start prior to April 1, 2024.

 If College-level review is required, your College will communicate its earlier internal deadlines.